leopoldcambier/backup_github_repos/README.md

 ```
 where TOKEN is your Github personal access token and DEST the location where you want your repos to be saved.
 Acces to the git repo is done using SSH so you need to have SSH keys setup.
+To restrict to backup to your repos (your account probably has access to your repos, but also repos from other collaborators) pass the `--user USER` argument to the script above to restrict the repos to `USER`'s repos.